-- No allowance has been made in the projections for the impact of the surcharge (up to 30 June 2005 but not assessed before 30 September 2021), or withholding tax due to members not providing their Tax File Number to the Trustee, or excessive contributions tax levied on the member where the member has elected the Plan to pay it on their behalf, if not assessed before 30 September 2021; - No allowance has been made for the additional 15 percent tax on contributions for high-paid individuals or any excessive contributions tax levied.
-It is assumed that benefits will be adjusted (via additional accumulation accounts) for affected members to meet these tax amounts assessed; - No adjustment has been made to the non-concessional contributions, if any, of members where their total superannuation benefit exceeds \$1.7 million;

-- The Trustee has made a decision in relation to the tax deductibility rules for after-tax contributions from 1 July 2017 in a way that would not lead to a funding implication for Defined Benefit members; and - That the SG Rate is paid with limitation (i.e. limited to the SG maximum salary base) for Defined Benefit members.
-The SG maximum salary base increase is assumed to be 3 percent p.a,
+- No allowance has been made in the projections for the impact of the surcharge (up to 30 June 2005 but not assessed before 1 July 2023), or withholding tax due to members not providing their Tax File Number to the Trustee, or excessive contributions tax levied on the member where the member has elected the Plan to pay it on their behalf, if not assessed before 1 July 2023; - No allowance has been made for the additional 15 percent tax on contributions for high-paid individuals or any excessive contributions tax levied.
+It is assumed that benefits will be adjusted (via additional accumulation accounts) for affected members to meet these tax amounts assessed; - No adjustment has been made to the non-concessional contributions, if any, of members where their total superannuation benefit exceeds \$1.9 million; - The Trustee has made a decision in relation to the tax deductibility rules for after-tax contributions from 1 July 2017 in a way that would not lead to a funding implication for Defined Benefit members; and - That the SG Rate is paid with limitation (i.e. limited to the SG maximum salary base) for Defined Benefit members.
+The SG maximum salary base increase is assumed to be 3 percent p.a..

-Overall effect of changes in assumptions
+Overall Effect of Changes in Assumptions

-Overall, the change is not material and has slightly increased the expected cost of providing Defined Benefits to the members of the Plan.
+Overall, the changes have slightly decreased the expected cost of providing Defined Benefits to the members of the Plan.